GeoscienceAustralia/sira/docs/source/acknowledgements.rst

 Mark Edwards: for the vision behind this simulation tool.

-Martin Wehner and Ammar Ahmed: for initial planning and design of the predecessor to this code.
+Martin Wehner: for initial planning and design of the predecessor to this code.

+Ammar Ahmed: for identifying requirements for improving capabilities in the original software.

 Maruf Rahman: for revision of the 'facility model', input data preservation, and small bug fixes.